Robert Redford as Dave Chappellet, U.S. Olympic ski team star

 First… what is shearling?
 Orvis defines it well: “A shearling sheepskin is the skin of a shearling lamb that’s tanned, processed, and dyed with the wool still intact.
 This creates a suede or leather material with a soft wool on the opposite side.
 Because the wool is still attached to the skin, shearling is a fur product.”
 Unlike the more modern, polyester-based “sherpa” alternatives, genuine shearling is a heavy and dense yet smooth and breathable fabric.

 Like much timeless menswear, shearling coats can trace their popularity to military fashions.
-Men and women had been using sheepskin for clothing since the Stone Age, but it wasn’t until the B-3 bomber jacket was developed for American flight crews during World War II that most people fully embraced the warmth and comfort of shearling sheepskin outerwear.
+Men and women had been using sheepskin for clothing since the Stone Age, but it wasn’t until the Irvin flying jacket and B-3 bomber jacket were developed for Allied flight crews leading up to World War II that most people fully embraced the warmth and comfort of shearling sheepskin outerwear.
 (Read more about the history and benefits of shearling bomber jackets here.)

 Fast-forward a quarter century later when these shearling sheepskin coats with their soft fur pile linings—shorthanded merely to shearling coats—are all the rage for jet-setting civilian gents bundling up for the winter months.
 The balance of sheepskin’s water-resistant and moisture-wicking qualities makes it a particularly worthy asset for sportsmen embracing the increasing popularity of Alpine skiing.